lilhugo/ALGO-TRADING/Readme.md

 2) Correlation

+We compute the empirical autocovariance in order compare the results with the theorical ones.

 3) Kernel estimation

-We used the kernel estimation based on the Nystrom Method for Fredholm Equation.
+We used the kernel estimation based on the Fredholm Equation.
 We first created a function to estimate the g_t from 1000000s simulated Hawkes Trade event (Point Process Part).
 We computed the conditional expectation of the introductory equation, and the inverse of mean of the interval time.
 The difference of both of them is the g_t function for our time discretization.
-The computation
+Then, we use an iterative method to solve the Fredholm equation.